 This post has hopefully provided you with some guidelines on AdWords remarketing best practices, but don’t forget that we only find the true “best practice” when we discover the most effective ways of doing things.
 Something that is effective for one account may not be the most effective in another account, so don’t be afraid to keep testing and trying new ideas within your remarketing campaigns.
 If you have any other best practice ideas for remarketing, please feel free to share them in the comments below.

-This is a guest post by Tara West.
-Tara is an experienced PPC specialist at Koozai, and has worked on PPC projects in lots of different verticals, ranging from small local businesses to giant e-commerce accounts.
+Tara West is an experienced PPC specialist at Koozai, and has worked on PPC projects in lots of different verticals, ranging from small local businesses to giant e-commerce accounts.
 When she’s not working on client projects, she is usually organising digital marketing events, speaking at conferences or writing for the Koozai blog.